brittjavs/brittjavs/README.md

 - 👋 Hi, I’m Britt
-- 👀 I’m interested in frontend development, fullstack web development
+- 👀 I’m interested in fullstack web development, agtech, the outdoors, and baking.
-- 🌱 I’m currently learning MongoDB and React hooks
+- 🌱 I’m currently learning MongoDB and React hooks.
-- 💞️ I’m looking to collaborate on any projects using MERN stack or Rails with JS and React
+- 💞️ I’m looking to collaborate on any projects using MERN stack or Rails with Javascript.
 - 📫 You can reach me at https://www.linkedin.com/in/britt-javalera/

 <!---